I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 Lease-Options have always been a favorite tool of Texas real estate investors.
 They are one of the “Big Three” – alongside contracts for deed and lease-purchases – all of which are creative devices for getting less than fully-qualified buyers into a home immediately.
 However, 2005 changes to the Texas Property Code (Sec.
 5.061 et seq.) define residential lease-options for longer than 180 days as “executory contracts” subject to strict regulation and penalties if not done exactly right.
 Exactly right.
 Specific requirements must be observed and the burden is entirely on the seller to do so.
 Violation incurs not only penalties under the Property Code (return of all payments made by the buyer including monthly payments) but potential liability under the dreaded Deceptive Trade Practices – Consumer Protection Act (“DTPA”) which can involve treble damages plus attorney’s fees.
 The most sobering aspect of executory contract regulation is that there are no seller defenses, even if the arrangement was the tenant/buyer’s idea to begin with.
 Read our chapter on Executory Contracts in Texas.

-So why do lease-options fall within the definition of an executory contract?
-Because the statute says so.
-Prop.
-Code Section 5.062(a)(2) states: “An option to purchase real property that includes or is combined or executed concurrently with a residential lease agreement, together with the lease, is considered an executory contract for conveyance of real property.”There is an exception for lease-options for 180 days or less under Sec.
-5.062(c)—otherwise, the residential sales contract promulgated by TREC would violate this provision when combined with a temporary lease.
-Commercial lease-options are not affected by this statute.
+Executory contracts include any transaction that defers some material action by either party that pertains to real property ownership or possession into the future.So why do lease-options fall within this definition?
+Because the Property Code says so.
+Section 5.062(a)(2) states: “An option to purchase real property that includes or is combined or executed concurrently with a residential lease agreement, together with the lease, is considered an executory contract for conveyance of real property.”There is an exception for lease-options for 180 days or less under section 5.062(c)—otherwise, the TREC 1-4 contract would violate this provision when combined with a short-term lease.
+Commercial lease-options are not affected.

 Executory Contracts: Requirements